Sebastianwhc/DATA_SCIENCE_PROJECT/README.md

-Of course!
-Here is the README.md file, translated into English.

 🤖 Colombian Sign Language (LSC) Recognition with AI This project is a real-time prototype for recognizing static letters of the Colombian Sign Language (LSC) alphabet using a webcam.